Weathering the Storm: How Nonprofits Can Thrive in Uncertain Times

 This material presented is for informational purposes only and is not intended to be an offer, recommendation, or solicitation to purchase or sell any security or product or to employ a specific investment strategy.

-KeyBank, nor its subsidiaries or affiliates, represent, warrant, or guarantee that this material is accurate, complete, or suitable for any purpose or any investor, and it should not be used as a basis for investment decisions.
+KeyBank, nor its subsidiaries or affiliates, represent, warrant or guarantee that this material is accurate, complete or suitable for any purpose or any investor and it should not be used as a basis for investment decisions.
 It is not to be relied upon or used in substitution for the exercise of independent judgment.
-It should not be construed as individual tax, legal, or financial advice.
-KeyBank does not give legal advice.
+It should not be construed as individual tax, legal or financial advice.

 Non-Deposit products are: